What is Fasenra and how is it used?

 Storage And Handling

-FASENRA (benralizumab) injection is a sterile, preservative-free, clear to opalescent, colorless to slightly yellow solution for subcutaneous injection supplied as a single-dose prefilled syringe.
+FASENRA (benralizumab) injection is a sterile, preservative-free, clear to opalescent, colorless to slightly yellow solution and may contain a few translucent or white to off-white particles, for subcutaneous injection supplied as a single-dose prefilled syringe or single-dose autoinjector.
+The prefilled syringe (including stopper and cap) and autoinjector are not made with natural rubber latex.

 Carton contains one 30 mg/mL single-dose prefilled syringe: NDC 0310-1730-30